mattscripted/til/cheat-sheets/tech-lead.md

 - Don't record notes on paper, and then transfer them somewhere else.
 Write the notes immediately (or as close to) where you're going to need them.
 - Improve your context switching skills
 - Make a decision, and follow through.
 Don't second guess yourself and waffle about.

+## Keep up with technology

+- There is too much technology to know a lot about everything
+- Instead, learn a little about a lot of things, so you can talk to others about those things
+- Balance breadth vs depth of skills